 - Mental confusion, memory issues, and poor judgment

-- Stunted growth in those under 18 (not reaching the appropriate weight and height for their age)
+- Stunted growth in those under 18 (not within an appropriate weight and height range for their age)

-Anorexia can impact people of all ages and genders, although it is most common in young women.
-It regularly begins in adolescence.
+Anorexia can impact people of all ages and genders, although it is most common in young women and typically begins in adolescence.1

 How to Spot the Signs of Anorexia

-When someone is restricting calories and their food intake, the body will slow down many of its essential processes to try and conserve energy.
+When someone restricts calories and food intake, their body will slow down many of its essential processes to try and conserve energy.
 This can mean that a person will feel sluggish and fatigued and appear sluggish and tired to others.

-Someone with anorexia will also likely isolate themselves, spend less time with friends and family, become more secretive, and stop participating in activities that they used to enjoy.
-Excessive exercise, even when the weather is bad or there really is not enough time to fit it in, is also a common sign of anorexia.
+Someone with anorexia will also likely isolate themselves, spend less time with friends and family, become more secretive, and stop participating in activities they used to enjoy.

 Anorexia causes a distorted body image and an obsession with food and being fat.
-The person will often make comments about needing to “burn” off foods or calories and engage in excessive exercise, even when the weather is bad, getting up very early or staying up very late to fit it in, and to the point of injury.3
+The person will often comment about needing to “burn” off foods or calories and engage in excessive exercise, even when the weather is bad, getting up very early or staying up very late to fit it in, and to the point of injury.3

 The Importance of Recognizing the Signs of Anorexia

 Anorexia can have severe medical and mental health consequences and is a potentially life-threatening mental health condition.
-Eating disorders are the second most deadly mental illness behind only opioid addiction and overdose.
+Eating disorders are the second most deadly mental illness, behind only opioid addiction and overdose.4

 Helping Someone Get Treatment

-Someone with an eating disorder like anorexia is often either in denial that there is a problem or does not recognize the severity of the issue.
+Someone struggling with AN or other eating disorders is often either in denial that there is a problem or does not recognize the severity of the issue.
 Loved ones are essential in helping someone with anorexia realize the need for specialized professional treatment.

-If you recognize the signs of anorexia in a loved one, you should talk to them about this to encourage them to enter a treatment program.
+If you recognize the signs of anorexia in a loved one, you should talk to them and express your concern and support.

-Here are tips for discussing concerns about a possible eating disorder:
+Here are tips for discussing concerns about a possible eating disorder:5

-- Educate yourself first on the signs of anorexia, treatment options, and how to approach someone you suspect may have an eating disorder.
+- Educate yourself first on the risk factors and signs of anorexia, treatment options, and how to approach someone you suspect may have an eating disorder.